hjespers/teslams/README.md

 #Requirements

-All sample applications requires the 'request' node module.
-Run "npm install request" once before running the applications.

-	npm install request

 The example.js and stream.js application require that you edit the credentials in the file "config.json" before running the programs or authentication will fail.
+All other examples get the username and password from the command line options.

 	{
 	"username": "yourMyTeslaLogin@email.com",